grdwyer/Kuka_iiwa_ROS2_Driver/README.md

 Modify the load_iiwa.xacro to have your ip and port configuration.
 Build your workspace (you'll need to have ros2 control and rviz2 installed)
 `ros2 launch iiwa_fri_ros iiwa_position_controller.launch.py`

+**Note** this will not move the robot, rqt_joint_trajectory_controller does not seem to exist for ROS2 yet, the controller launched is a JointTrajectoryController.
+So you can make your own node to publish a JointTrajectory msg or load the forward_command_controller_position controller which takes a float array msg.
+Alternatively set it up with MoveIt2 and use the rviz moveit plugin.

 ## Docker
 ### Build